MyNerv/jekyll/_posts/2018-05-09-working-with-forestry-io.md

 ## Netlify - not just a static site hosting platform

-Netlify offers a hosting platform for static sites, that's incredibly simple to get started with, yet has an abundance of features to provide its clients with a broad range of opportunities to built amazing things!
+Netlify offers a hosting platform for static sites that's incredibly simple to get started with, yet has an abundance of features to provide its clients with a broad range of opportunities to built amazing things!

 As a simple example, it's easy to include custom forms on your site, using Netlify's [forms](https://www.netlify.com/docs/form-handling).
-And this is achieved with the inclusion of the `netlify` form attribute:
+Including a form is achieved with the inclusion of the `netlify` form attribute:

     <form name="contact" method="POST" netlify>
     ...